Shopify/ghostferry/README.md

-It is inspired by Github's [gh-ost](https://github.com/github/gh-ost), although instead of copying data from and to the same database, Ghostferry copies data from one database to another and have the ability to only partially copy data.
+It is inspired by Github's [gh-ost](https://github.com/github/gh-ost), although instead of copying data from and to the same database, Ghostferry copies data from one database to another and has the ability to only partially copy data.

 There is an example application called ghostferry-copydb included (under the